Program Information

 - Policy, Economics and Health (PEH)

-Although you are not required to declare an Area of Emphasis at this time, one of the five courses you will select for both the Fall and Winter semesters will help you to explore and gain the necessary pre-requisite courses for the Areas of Emphasis.
+Although you are not required to declare an Area of Emphasis at this time, one of the five courses you will select for both the Fall and Winter semesters will help you to explore and gain the necessary pre-requisites for the Areas of Emphasis.

-If you are unsure which Area of Emphasis you wish to pursue, you should choose CHEM*1040 in the fall semester followed by CHEM*1050 and one of the PEH/CSH courses (PSYC*10000 or ECON*1050) in the winter semester.
+If you are unsure which Area of Emphasis you wish to pursue, you should choose CHEM*1040 in the Fall semester followed by CHEM*1050 and either PSYC*1000 or ECON*1050 in the Winter semester.
 This will allow for maximum flexibility and choice following your first year of study.
 You can find out more about each of the Areas of Emphasis by viewing the Bachelor of One Health Academic Calendar.

 - ANTH*1120 Biological Anthropology